 Here is how to make Instant Pot chicken bone broth.

-Kettle & Fire is a fantastic brand of ready-made bone broth in the U.S. In Australia, I like The Stock Merchant brand – they make free-range chicken and grass-fed beef bone broths.
+Kettle & Fire is a fantastic brand of ready-made bone broth in the U.S. (you can use this code to get 10% off ‘creavecollective‘).
+In Australia, I like The Stock Merchant brand – they make free-range chicken and grass-fed beef bone broths.
 My UK readers might like to check out Borough Broth Co.

 Without further ado, here are 15 ways for how to use bone broth in your kitchen!